Bucket List: Amazing Places to Visit in Shanghai, China

 Eat at Xian Qiang Fang Restaurant

-Skip the fries and other western foods and try dining her at Xian Qiang Fang Restaurant.
+Skip the fries and other western foods and try dining with her at Xian Qiang Fang Restaurant.
 Its interior speaks of elegance and nobility, which can’t be found elsewhere in the world.

 Although renovated, this restaurant has this oriental interior and architecture, which adds a plus point on the dining experience.